 higher GPA).
 With careful academic planning, the courses

 taken on exchange can transfer back into the UHM

-degree program, without delaying graduation.
-In considering
+degree program, without delaying graduation although there are

 which school is best for you, you need to think of several